bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 Configuration settings are the setting required for the modules start working.

 The config settings can be added under the "Config Settings" tab of the main navigation bar.
-Please, click at "Add Settings" in the upper-right corner aboce the list and fill in the form (the information of the required settings can be found in the table_ below):
+Please, click at "Add Settings" in the upper-right corner above the list and fill in the form (the information of the required settings can be found in the table_ below):

 1. *Name* *
         Enter a setting name here.